 Great Leaders Build Trust

 How people build trust varies between cultures.
 But one thing is for sure: a leader knows how to most quickly and effectively build trust in their own culture.
 For instance, a leader in Germany will focus on logic and facts to show his or her expertise.
-That might help in other places too, but in Mexico a leader builds trust by show his or her ability to show compassion and take care of others.
+That might help in other places too, but in Mexico a leader builds trust by showing his or her ability to show compassion and take care of others.
 In India a leader is trustworthy by showing how much he cares about outcomes.
 Whatever the culture, trust is the common characteristic.

 Great Leaders Drive the Train